Towards Interpretable Hate Speech Detection using Large Language Model-extracted Rationales: Results and Discussion

 \subsection{Goodness of ChatGPT extracted features or rationales}

 We are interested to evaluate the textual and contextual understanding capabilities of ChatGPT in order to extract features in the form of rationales from the input text that are meaningful to the task of hate speech detection.
 Following a similar construction as in ~\cite{jain2020learning}, we use the LLM (i.e., GPT-3.5) as the \textit{extractor} model, which unlike the extractor model in ~\cite{jain2020learning}, does not require any additional task-specific fine-tuning.
 This is possible due to the instruction-following capabilities of recent LLMs.
 We carefully craft a prompt (as shown in Table \ref{tab:examples}) to extract \textit{cuss words}, \textit{derogatory language} and \textit{rationales} from the input text that serve as interpretable features that can be used in the subsequent \textit{predictor} model (HateBERT) in order to have a faithfully interpretable hate speech detector.
 In order to evaluate the goodness of the extracted features or rationales, we compare ChatGPT-extracted rationales with human-annotated ground truth rationales.
 We use the annotated rationale spans in the HateXplain~\cite{mathew2021hatexplain} dataset.
 After some standard pre-processing such as removing stop words, we compute the similarity between the ChatGPT extracted rationales for the input text from HateXplain dataset and the human-annotated rationales and report these scores in Table \ref{tab:sim-data}.
-We see significant overlap and a high semantic similarity between the LLM and human rationales.
+We compute similarity metrics in both the token space (Jaccard and Overlap similarity) and in the latent space (Cosine and Semantic similarity with Universal Sentence Encoder embeddings~\cite{cer2018universal}) We see significant overlap and a high semantic similarity between the LLM and human rationales.

 We present some examples from all 5 datasets in Table \ref{tab:examples}: the input text with a `hateful' label and the ChatGPT-extracted features.
 The three category of features are shown in different colors: rationales, derogatory language and cuss words.
 We see that the LLM is successfully able to identify the words and spans quite well.